dotnet/csharplang/proposals/improved-common-type.md

 ## Detailed design
 [design]: #detailed-design

-We modify the specification for [finding the best common type of a set of expressions](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#finding-the-best-common-type-of-a-set-of-expressions) to affect the following two circumstances:
+We modify the specification for [finding the best common type of a set of expressions](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#finding-the-best-common-type-of-a-set-of-expressions) to affect the following situation:

 - If one expression is of a non-nullable value type `T` and the other is a null literal, the result is of type `T?`.
-- If the two operands are class types and have a common base type other than `object`, the most specific such type is the result.

 This is expected to affect the following aspects of the language: